davidpaulhunt/favorites_app/README.md

 ## ABOUT

 A funny, simple webapp for saving your favorite Matt Damon movies.

+### CSS/JS

+This app is my first attempt at truly using bootstrap's css/js files well.
+You'll find decent styling and the use of js to display progress.

+Bootstrap is used via actual files and not a gem.

 ## Installation / Setup